readium/annotations/README.md

 User annotations convey textual information about a resource segment in a publication.

-This document defines a syntax for Annotation Documents, serialised in JSON and meant to be included in an EPUB, shared as a file or referenced in a [Readium Web Publication Manifest](https://readium.org/webpub-manifest).
+This document defines a syntax for Annotation Documents, serialised in JSON and ready for embedding in a packaged publication (especially EPUB), shared as a file or referenced in a [Readium Web Publication Manifest](https://readium.org/webpub-manifest).

 **Editors:**